alexstyl/Material-SearchTransition/README.md

 ### Just code is not enough?

-The full explanation and exploration of transitions can be found at the respective Medium article: [Exposing the Searchbar](https://medium.com/@alexstyl/https-medium-com-alexstyl-animating-the-toolbar-7a8f1aab39dd#.p12w85hem)
+The full explanation and exploration of transitions can be found at [Exposing the Searchbar](https://alexstyl.com/exposing-the-searchbar/)

 ### License